Welcome to Curry Health Center Counseling Services

 Let鈥檚 Talk: Drop-In Consultations for Students

-Let’s Talk offers students quick, informal consultations with a licensed counselor — no appointment needed.
+Let’s Talk offers students quick, informal consultations with a licensed counselor, no appointment needed.
 It’s a great option for brief questions, problem-solving, or learning about resources.
+Not for crisis or ongoing counseling.

 Scope of Practice